-British Mystery Stories and Novels: A Misjudge of Character Summer Reading Club-Syllabus Schole and St. Raphael School
+British Mystery Novels: It's Always Who You Least Expect Summer Reading Club-Syllabus Schole and St. Raphael School

 Beginning questions:

 What is everyone's experience of mystery stories?
 Are you completely new to them, have you read them before, or do you mostly watch mysteries on TV or film?
 What do you consider to be your favorite mysteries story or series?